GoogleChrome/web.dev/src/site/content/en/blog/disable-mouse-acceleration/index.md

 ### Operating system support {: #os-support }

-Disabling OS-level adjustment for mouse acceleration is supported on Chrome OS, macOS Catalina 10.15.1, and Windows.
+Disabling OS-level adjustment for mouse acceleration is supported on ChromeOS, macOS Catalina 10.15.1, and Windows.
 Linux will follow.

 ## Sample {: #sample }

 You can play with the Pointer Lock API by running the [sample] on Glitch.
 Be sure to [check out the source code].